Find a Qualified Attorney Near You

 - The bouncer was a Catholic from Northern Ireland

-What Can You Recover in a Discrimination Case?
+What Can You Win in a Bar Discrimination Case?

-William's civil rights attorney determines he has a valid discrimination claim against the bar.
-They decide to sue the bar for religious discrimination.
-If they win the case, William may be eligible for the following remedies:
+In the example case, William’s civil rights attorney may determine he has a valid discrimination claim against the bar.
+If so, they can sue the bar for religious discrimination.
+If they win the case, William may be eligible for certain remedies.

 Injunctive Relief

-The first thing William's lawyer might ask for is injunctive relief.
-An injunction is a court order compelling someone to do or not do something.
+The first thing William’s lawyer might ask for is injunctive relief.
+An injunction is a court order compelling someone to either do or refrain from doing something.
 If you violate an injunction, the court can hold you in contempt.
 That typically results in financial penalties.

 Compensatory Damages

-William's lawyer would ask for compensatory damages.
+William’s lawyer could ask for compensatory damages.
 Compensatory damages are monies intended to compensate someone for a loss.
 They are intended to make you whole.
 Compensatory damages include:

 - Lost wages